PowerShell/PowerShell-RFC/1-Draft/RFC0015-PowerShell-StartupConfig.md

 Also, PSD1 files may conin comments, which may be very helpful in describing the settings.
 The config file location is somewhat forced due to PowerShell's side-by-side requirements, so a global location (.e.g., `/etc/`) would greatly complicate the configuration file to cover multiple versions.

+## PowerShell Committee Decision

+### Voting Results

+Jason Shirk: Absent

+Joey Aiello: Reject

+Bruce Payette: Reject

+Steve Lee: Reject

+Hemant Mahawar: Reject

+### Majority Decision

+Committee decided to reuse an existing json file that is already parsed at startup and to move the telemetry configuration into that file.
+Although the current implementation does pull in the json parser, it doesn't appear to have a significant impact on startup as it's been in code since PSCore6 was public.

+### Minority Decision

+N/A